CartoDB/carto.js/doc/api_methods.md

 sanitizeTemplate | By default all templates are sanitized from unsafe tags/attrs (e.g. `<script>`), set this to `false` to skip sanitization, or a function to provide your own sanitization (e.g. `function(inputHtml) { return inputHtml })`). width | Width of the infowindow (value must be a number). maxHeight | Max height of the scrolled content (value must be a number).

+**Tip:** If you are customizing your infowindow with CartoDB.js, reference the [CSS library](https://github.com/CartoDB/cartodb.js/tree/develop/themes/css/infowindow) for the latest stylesheet code.

 #### Example